parrt/cs652/projects/Java-vtable.md

 }
 ```

-Here are the `vtable`s for the three classes:
+Here are the vtables for the three classes:

 ```c
 void (*Vehicle_vtable[])() = {